See photos (5)

 Collegiate church of Saint-Martin

-Historic site and monument, Religious heritage, Collegiate church, Church, Classified in Montpezat-de-Quercy
+Historic site and monument, Religious heritage, Church, Collegiate church, Classified in Montpezat-de-Quercy

 • Gothic building with exceptional Flemish tapestries.